jcoleman/Split-Brain-Recovery/script.md

 `pg_waldump` demo
 ---

+Note: when presenting use extra tmux session so that presenter display can interact without needing to move over to the presentation display.

 1. Boot up docker.

+    ./scripts/boot.sh

 2. Load tables.
 3. Start long-running transaction.
 4. Walk through how to read `pg_waldump` output.